elcooney/data-sourcing-challenge/README.md

 This challenge builds off of the files provided in Bootcamp Spot.
 A copy of all files referenced from bootcamp spot are saved in folder "M6_Starter_Code" in the main repository.

+All modified files completed for the assignment are saved in folder "ECooney Challenge 6"